WordPress/gutenberg/packages/components/src/select-control/README.md

 # SelectControl

-SelectControl allow users to select from a single-option menu.
+SelectControl allow users to select from a single or multiple option menu.
 It functions as a wrapper around the browser's native `<select>` element.

 ![A “Link To” select with “none” selected.](https://wordpress.org/gutenberg/files/2018/12/select.png)